ArthurFAmaral95/eCommerce/README.md

 </p>

 <h2>
-This was a project is a mock of a e-commerce web page where you can simulate the process of buying online.
+This project is a mock of a e-commerce web page where you can simulate the process of buying online.
 </h2>

 ## 💻 Project